-Spreadex, one of the leading spread betting brokers and renowned for personal service has improved it’s charting package.
+Spreadex, one of the leading spread betting brokers has improved it’s charting package.

 It’s been a long time coming as the Spreadex trading platform doesn’t go in for lots of flashing lights, dark brooding backgrounds or fancy dials.